psfrolov/psfrolov.github.io/app/legal/privacy-policy.md

 ---
 title: Privacy Policy
-description: >-
-  A privacy policy that describes the ways a website gathers, uses, discloses, and manages a user’s data.
+description: 'A privacy policy that describes the ways a website gathers, uses, discloses, and manages a user’s data.'
 image:
   url: /img/pages/the-thinker-in-the-gates-of-hell-by-auguste-rodin.jpg
-  name: &name The Thinker in The Gates of Hell by Auguste Rodin, Musée Rodin, Paris
+  name: &name <i>The Thinker in The Gates of Hell</i> by Auguste Rodin, Musée Rodin, Paris
   alt: *name
 ---